 In addition to offering a free app that works across all of your devices, Wickr has business-centric versions called Wickr Pro and Wickr Enterprise.
 Wickr Pro is a suite of collaboration tools that, in addition to allowing for secured communication, offers users access to administrative controls and deployment, account controls, identity verification controls, two-factor authentication and other business-focused features.
 Wickr Enterprise is a self-hosted version that gives you and your IT department even more control.

 Wickr Pro starts at $25 a month per active user.
-A free 30-day trial (for up to 20 active users) is available here.

 Wire’s encrypted collaboration platform lets you hold protected conference calls and share documents with team members.
 You can create group chats where you can send messages, share links and files with other members, which you can choose to set a timer on so they’re only available for a limited time until they’re permanently deleted.
 With Wire, you can start one-touch group calls which you can invite up to 10 team members to, share screens and send files, all of which is covered by the platform’s end-to-end encryption.